Travel And Re-Entry In The US

 - Original, recent financial documents (bank letters, sponsor statements, scholarship letters)

-- Official or student copy of a transcript and proof of current or subsequent term enrollment
+- Official or student copy of a transcript and proof of current or subsequent term enrollment (click here for instructions for generating this in Workday)

 - Dependents must have proof of relationship to principal visa holder, such as marriage or birth certificates in English